Train With Purpose: Intentional Preparation for the Demands of the Job

 Build endurance and power for the fireground.

-Your anaerobic systems provide force and output.
+Your aerobic system is the foundation.
+Your anaerobic systems produce force and power.

 5. Prioritize Recovery